-Activity Surface of Water Identified Significant Features Residential, Future Urban, Rural Residential and Lifestyle Zone Commercial Zone Industrial Zone Rural Zone Post Harvest Zone All Terrain Park Zone (ATP) Public Reserves Road Reserve (m) The establishment of new electricity generating schemes/plants/facilities (hydro, solar, wind, geothermal, natural gas, biomass, coal-fired) for onsite domestic use in compliance with the relevant general and underlying zone Performance Standards.
-RD RD Ρ Ρ Ρ Ρ Ρ D D (n) and Telecommunications Telephone exchanges.
-NA NC RD Р Р Р Р NC Р (0) Card Phone and Coin Phone Boxes.
-NA D P Р P Р Р P P (p) Radio, telecommunication and microwave masts, poles and towers up to and including 10m in height and 1.35m in diameter.
-Associated equipment to not exceed: (i) Antennas/dishes not exceeding 2m in diameter; (ii) Aerials and lightning rods can be included provided they do not exceed 75mm in diameter or extend higher than 12m; (iii) Inclusion of weather radar allowed provided it is contained within the 10m height and 1.35m diameter envelope; (iv) Accessory buildings not exceeding 30m2 of gross floor area.
-NA RD RD NA NA NA NA RD P1 (q) Radio, telecommunication and microwave masts, poles and towers up to and including 20m in height and 1.35m in diameter.
-Associated equipment to not exceed: (i) Antennas/dishes not exceeding 5m in diameter; (ii) Aerials and lightning rods can be included provided they do not exceed 75mm in diameter or extend higher than 22m; (iii) Inclusion of weather radar allowed provided it is contained within the 20m height and 1.35m diameter envelope; (iv) Accessory buildings not exceeding 30m2 of gross floor area.
-NA D D Ρ Ρ Ρ Ρ D P 1 (r) Radio, telecommunication and microwave masts, poles and towers: (i) Exceeding 20m in height and/or a mast greater than 1.35m in diameter: (ii) Antennas/dishes exceeding 5m in diameter; (iii) Aerials and lightning rods exceeding 75mm in diameter or extend higher than 22m; (iv) Inclusion of weather radar that will exceed the 20m height and 1.35m diameter envelope; (v) Accessory buildings exceeding 30m2 of gross floor area.
-NA NC NC D D D D D D1
+Activity Surface of Water Identified Significant Features Residential, Future Urban, Rural Residential and Lifestyle Zone Commercial Zone Industrial Zone Rural Zone All Terrain Park Zone (ATP) Public Reserves Road Reserve (p) Radio, telecommunication and microwave Masts , poles and towers up to and including 10m in height and 1.0m in diameter.
+Associated equipment to not exceed: (i) Antennas /dishes not exceeding 2.0m in diameter; (ii) Aerials and lightning rods can be included provided they do not exceed 75mm in diameter or extend higher than 12m; (iii) inclusion of weather radar allowed provided it is contained within the 10m height and 1.35m diameter envelope; (iv) accessory buildings not exceeding 30m2 of gross floor area.
+NA RD RD NA NA NA NA D P (q) Radio, telecommunication and microwave Masts , poles and towers up to and including 20m in height and 1.35m in diameter.
+Associated equipment to not exceed: (i) Antennas /dishes not exceeding 5.0m in diameter; (ii) Aerials and lightning rods can be included provided they do not exceed 75mm in diameter or extend higher than 22m; (iii) inclusion of weather radar allowed provided it is contained within the 20m height and 1.35m diameter envelope; (iv) accessory buildings not exceeding 30m2 of gross floor area.
+NA D D Р Р Р Р D P (r) Radio, telecommunication and microwave Masts , poles and towers: (i) exceeding 20m in height and/or a Mast greater than 1.35m in diameter: (ii) Antennas /dishes exceeding 5.0m in diameter; (iii) Aerials and lightning rods exceeding 75mm in diameter or extend higher than 22m; (iv) inclusion of weather radar that will exceed the 20m height and 1.35m diameter envelope; (v) accessory buildings exceeding 30m of gross floor area.
+NA X х D D D D x D1 (s) When attached to a building or structure permitted within an activity zone, that complies with the maximum height of the zone for which it will be located, the following are provided for: (i) Radio and telecommunication Aerials up to 4.0m in height; (ii) dishes not exceeding 1.8m in diameter for Residential/Future Urban/Rural Residential/Lifestyle Zones, and 5.0m in diameter for all other zones; (iii) Antennas not exceeding 1.2m2 in area for Residential/Future Urban and Rural Residential, and not exceeding 2.0m2 in all other zones.
+NA RD Р Р Р Р Р RD P